OpenDevICON/opendevicon/docs/test.md

 get_tx_result(tx_hash)
 ```

-**Now reexecute blocks to check the total supply and balance of random address again**
-100000 tokens are destroyed from the total_supply.
+After this block finishes executing, now reexecute the block to check the total supply and random address balance.
+5 tokens is deducted from total supply as well as from the random address.
-100000 tokens are destroyed from the balance of RANDOM_ADDRESS.
- -->